exratione/thywill/README.md

 If you want to scale to serve large numbers of concurrent client connections, then at some point you have to start adding extra servers.
-Multiple Thywill processes can run as a cluster and communicate with one another when set up with a core cluster component implementation such as RedisCluster.
+Multiple Thywill processes can run as a cluster and communicate with one another when set up with a core cluster component implementation such as RedisCluster or HttpCluster.

-If using RedisCluster, the configuration object for each cluster process needs to inform that process of (a) the list of cluster member IDs and (b) its own cluster member ID.
-You might look at /applications/draw/lib/service.js for an
-example:
+The RedisCluster implementation uses Redis pub/sub for communication, and runs a heartbeat and monitor in a separate process.
+Here is an example of the RedisCluster configuration:

     // The cluster implementation is backed by Redis. config.cluster = {